This post may contain affiliate links. Please see my disclosure policy for details.

 It’s mainly full of pricey resorts here, there are some hotels off the main road that is reasonable.

 I stayed at Summer Valley Boutique Villas which was around a 10-minute walk to the beach over the train track.
-Although, strange thing, they wouldn’t allow sand inside!
+Although the strange thing, as they wouldn’t allow sand inside!
 It was a bit difficult as it’s a beach hotel.

 There are tonnes of beachfront options as well, but, I was concerned about my safety so didn’t choose one of those.